RaiMan/SikuliX-2014/README.md

 The source files for the textual documentation (built with PythonSphinx based on .rst files) and a ready-to-use HTML version as well as a HTML version of the JavaDocs of the main public Java API.<br />
 (is downloaded and made ready-to-use-locally during Sikuli setup)

+**Module TestRunMaven**

+A sample implementation of a Maven project, that loads the sikulixapi.jar from MavenCentral (currently still OSSRH).

 <hr/>